Sustainability

 Environmentally friendly office practices

-• We continue to encourage behaviours from our employees which facilitate a reduction in environmental impact – from simple reminders on conserving energy such as switching off lights, to educational talks and training on sustainability best practices.
+• We continue to encourage behaviours from our employees that facilitate a reduction in environmental impact – from simple reminders on conserving energy such as switching off lights, to educational talks and training on sustainability best practices.

 Water conservation practices